inductiva/inductiva/docs-sources/amr-wind/flow-cylinder-benchmarks.md

 **If You Are Exploring or Just Getting Started**: Begin with modest configurations to profile your workload and use our benchmarks as a reference to make informed scaling decisions or decide whether GPU acceleration is worthwhile.

+**Consider the Scale of Your Simulation**: For computationally intensive cases with millions of cells and complex physics, simulations can be efficiently scaled by leveraging cloud-based GPU machines.

 Whatever your priorities, Inductiva takes care of the infrastructure, allowing you to focus on what matters most: your CFD projects.